GTkernel/nibble-lsm/README.md

 ## Dependencies

-Shoveller is implemented entirely in the [Rust language](https://www.rust-lang.org/en-US/) and requires the ``nightly'' branch of the compiler.
+Nibble is implemented entirely in the [Rust language](https://www.rust-lang.org/en-US/) and requires the ``nightly'' branch of the compiler.
 Installation can be done _without root administration_ from [rustup.rs](https://rustup.rs).

 ## Usage

-### Build and Test Shoveller
+### Build and Test Nibble

 #### Install Rust 'nightly'
 https://www.rust-lang.org/en-US/install.html